vseryakov/backendjs/README.md

             api.registerPreProcess('', /^\/test\/list$/, function(req, status, callback) { ...  });
             ...

-            backend.server.start();
+            bkjs.server.start();

-Except the `api.initApplication` and `server.start()` all other functions are optional, they are here for the sake of completness of the example.
+Except the `app.configureWeb` and `server.start()` all other functions are optional, they are here for the sake of completness of the example.
 Also because running the backend involves more than just running web server many things can be setup using the configuration options like common access permissions, configuration of the cron jobs so the amount of code to be written to have fully functionaning production API server is not that much, basically only request endpoint callbacks must be provided in the application.

+As with any node.js application, node modules are the way to build and extend the functionality, backendjs does not restrict how the application is structured.

+Another way to add functionality to the backend is via external modules specific to the backend, these modules are loaded on startup from the backend home subdirectory `modules/`.
+The format is the same as for regular node.js modules but the file names should follow the following conventions:
+ - for API modules the file name must be in the form `NAME_web.js`
+ - for worker modules the file name must be in the format: `NAME_worker.js`

+Once loaded they have the same access to the backend as the rest of the code, the only difference is that they reside in the backend home and can be shipped regardless of the node nodules and setup.
+These modules are exposed in the `core.context` the same way as all other core submodules. methods.

 # Database schema definition